 '''

 for entry in Entry.filter(blog__name='My Blog'):

 ... print entry.title

 Old entry

 Some Entry

 Another Entry

-'''
+If you prefer, you can use python operators to query: for entry in Entry.select().join(Blog).where(Blog.name=='My Blog') ... print entry.title

 To perform OR lookups, use the special Q object.
-These work in both calls to filter() and where():

-User.filter(Q(staff=True) | Q(superuser=True)) # get staff or superusers

-To perform lookups against another column in a given row, use the F object:
+These work in both calls to filter() and where(): User.filter(Q(staff=True) | Q(superuser=True)) # get staff or superusers To perform lookups against another column in a given row, use the F object: Employee.filter(salary__lt=F('desired_salary')) '''

-'''

-Employee.filter(salary_lt=F('desired_salary'))

-'''
+Check the docs for more examples of querying.